 Obviously, a decent vlog requires a great microphone — this is particularly important if you’re going to film interviews or podcasts with other guests.
-For a long while, this particular mic has been quite popular in the vlogging community.
+For a long time, this particular mic has been popular in the vlogging community.
 The reasons for that are two-fold — on the one hand, it has an optimal sound frequency for recording vlogs.
 A large majority of vloggers use 100Hz during post-processing anyway.

 It’s not the best-quality mic, which is another reason why this isn’t the top YouTube starter kit, though it does come quite close.
 As for the 32GB SD card, it’s a classic Sandisk model that works pretty well.
 It’s a video card that can deal with HD recordings — which is pretty much all you need to know.

-In summary, this is a great kit for its price range — the mic is intuitive and easy to use, the camera is an affordable 4K option and it’s paired with a decent lens in this package.
+In summary, this is a great kit for its price range — the mic is intuitive and easy to use, the camera is an affordable 4K option, and it’s paired with a decent lens in this package.
 On the other hand, there are downsides too, that keep it from the top spot.

 It’s not the cheapest kit out there, as you’ll soon see in comparison.
 While the mic is easy to use, some advanced users appreciate having external mic controls that are absent here.
 And most importantly — the kit doesn’t contain a tripod, which you’ll have to buy separately.

-Panasonic LUMIX G7 Bundle — Best Cheap Starter Kit
+Panasonic LUMIX G7 Bundle (💰 Best Cheap Starter Kit)

 There’s just one downside that may make it less of an option for most vloggers — the ISO is only 6400.
 In other words, its shots in low-light conditions will basically look as good as you can perceive it with your eyes.
 If you’re using this camera, you’ll definitely need a light kit as well.

-● Rode Videomic Go
+- Rode Videomic Go

 - Vivitar Backpack

-● 32GB SD Card
+- 32GB SD Card

-● Wasabi battery
+- Wasabi battery

 Canon PowerShot Video Creator Kit

 Flip screens on cameras are an excellent addition for vloggers.
-These let you take a look at yourself without moving your eyes away from the focal point of the camera and making the shot seem unnatural.
+They let you take a look at yourself without moving your eyes away from the focal point of the camera and making the shot seem unnatural.

 For the price tag that it’s commonly bundled with, this camera offers some truly amazing image quality.
 You won’t find a lot of grain or noise, the clarity and sharpness are on point, and low-light conditions produce great-looking recordings and pictures as well.

-The only disadvantage is the fact that it’s no mirrorless camera — you’ll have to deal with a tinier sensor.
+The only disadvantage is the fact that it’s no mirrorless camera — you’ll have to deal with a smaller sensor.
 Many vloggers prefer something this compact, however, and they’ll be more than happy with the second G7.

 Next up, we’ve got the Manfrotto Tripod.
 There’s not much to go over here — it’s not a heavy tripod, making it ideal for outdoor shots, and it works decently.
-As for the other quality of life features found in this starter pack — its memory card and additional battery pack save you some trouble and money.
+As for the other quality of life features found in this starter pack — its memory card and additional battery pack save you some hassle and money.

 Canon 80D DSLR Video Creator Kit

 The YouTube starter kits that we’ve talked about above do contain a couple of extras and quality of life improvements.
-However, neither come close to the Canon 80D DSLR Video Creator Kit in that department.
+However, none come close to the Canon 80D DSLR Video Creator Kit in that department.

 The amount of money you save while buying this kit is simply astounding, which is why it would be designated as the best cheap starter kit — if it weren’t for the expensive camera found within.
-The main features of this kit are:

 This is the reigning king of vlogs on YouTube that we’re talking about.
 As you can imagine, it’s certainly not cheap.
-The cam will set you back a little less than a thousand dollars.
+The camera will set you back a little less than a thousand dollars.
 For beginner vloggers without a huge budget, this can definitely seem prohibitively expensive.
 However, if you can afford to buy it (separately or as a part of this bundle) — we definitely recommend doing so.
 The camera is well worth its price.

 It can shoot 60 FPS with a glorious 1080p image; making it an excellent choice for YouTube vloggers.
 The camera comes with an excellent CMOS sensor sporting dual pixel autofocus — as well as a 3-inch touchscreen interface.
-The battery life here is an absolute beast, with 6 full hours of recording before you need to charge it again.
+The battery life here is impressive, with 6 full hours of recording before you need to charge it again.
 There’s only one downside to this camera — it doesn’t support 4k.